 While hardware upgrades also work, like buying more RAM or investing in an SSD, but those cost money, so I’m going to skip them.
 Let’s start with the most effective ways to speed up Windows 10 and then cover the other options out there.

 Windows 10 Operating System Speed Tweaks

 The latest version of Windows 10, the Creators Update, adds a new feature known as Game Mode.
 There’s no way to perpetually run in Game Mode, unfortunately, but you can activate it with a simple key combination of the Windows Key + G. However, you must first enable Game Mode.

 To enable Game Mode (it’s only available in Windows 10 Creators Update) open Settings > Gaming and choose Game Mode.
-Turn on Use Game Mode.
+Tap the toggle switch below Game Mode.
 It’s only supposed to be used for games, but you can activate it whenever you need to get a little burst of speed.
 It’s particularly useful if you have a lot of background apps that are dragging down a resource-intensive program.

 2. Turn Off Visual Effects

 Windows offers a really easy way to shut off all visual enhancements.